 - Inevitably forecasts are not 100% accurate.
 As the outcome is uncertain, any forecast contains some judgement as to how the economic environment is going to evolve over time.
-An individual forecaster is very unlikely to outperform their peers for all series at every point in time over the forecast horizon (as is highlighted in the forecast assessment we have just presented), as a number of unforeseeable developments influence the outcome for any given series. - Therefore having access to and using more than one set of projections (via a numerical average or other statistical technique) in a determination will reduce the risk of errors in a particular approach to forecasting or view of the economic outlook (either positive or negative) unduly influencing the proposed profile for escalating wages.
+An individual forecaster is very unlikely to outperform their peers for all series at every point in time over the forecast horizon (as is highlighted in the forecast assessment we have just presented), as a number of unforeseeable developments influence the outcome for any given series. - Therefore, having access to and using more than one set of projections (via a numerical average or other statistical technique) in a determination will reduce the risk of errors in a particular approach to forecasting or view of the economic outlook (either positive or negative) unduly influencing the proposed profile for escalating wages.

 Given these observations, the AER's current approach of averaging the projections from DAE and BISOE is statistically likely to produce the most accurate projections for wage increases over the forward-looking horizon.
+Therefore, our conclusion is that there is no compelling reason to change the AER's current approach of averaging the forecasts.

-Assessment of the latest data and outlook
+Assessment of recent data and outlook

-As noted in the AER's draft determination for SA Power Networks, nominal wage growth across the economy as a whole is subdued at the moment, relative to its historical performance.
+As noted in the AER's draft determination, nominal wage growth across the economy as a whole is subdued at the moment, relative to its historical performance.
 But this outcome partly reflects (and is to some extent a cause of) the current low inflation environment.
 In real terms, the all-industries national WPI (excluding bonuses) grew by 0.6% y/y and the EGWWS WPI by 1.1% y/y, broadly the same as their average pace over the last decade.